-The University of Mount Union, in Alliance, Ohio, is a private institution offering baccalaureate, master's and doctoral degrees with a current enrollment of 2,035 students and 208 graduate students.
-The University is regionally accredited by the Higher Learning Commission and in September 2008, was accepted into the Academic Quality Improvement Program.
+The University of Mount Union, in Alliance, Ohio, is a private institution offering baccalaureate, master's and doctoral degrees with a current enrollment of 1,958 students and 220 graduate students.
+The University is regionally accredited by the Higher Learning Commission, most recently reaffirmed in 2020-21, and is in the Open Pathway.
 In addition, the University possesses specialized accreditation for several of its professional programs and has been authorized by the Chancellor since January 1970.